epu-ntua/sphinx-attack-simulator/README.md

 Step 1:  Download and install latest python3 - https://www.python.org/downloads/
 Step 2:  Download and install Pycharm IDE - https://www.jetbrains.com/pycharm/
-         Alternatively you can just go on with git and a conda or a virtual environment installing the requirements.txt file.
+         (Alternatively to step 2 you can just go on with git and a conda or a virtual environment and then install the requirements.txt file)

-##Installing Risk Assesment Flask
+##Installing the ABS Flask
 From Pycharms' starting screen

 * Check out from Version Control ->Git